-You can fill out a Best Buy credit card application online or in store.
+You can fill out your Best Buy® Credit Card application online or in store.
+The same goes for the Best Buy® Store Card.
 The application is the same either way, and both methods offer the chance for instant approval.
 It can take up to 14 business days to get a decision in some cases.
 New applicants will get a card in the mail within 7-14 days of being approved for an account.
 Whether you apply in store or online, you can use the card as soon as you’re approved.
 Just make sure there are no other credit cards linked to your Best Buy account.
 If there are, you’ll be asked to enter a 3-digit security code during checkout, which you won’t have until you get the physical copy of the card.

 Regardless of where you fill it out, the application form is the same.
 Like most credit card applications, it asks the usual personal and financial questions, such as your income and how much debt you’re carrying.